Annual Report of the Sata Foundation for the Year 2021

 I. Support for Other Foundations

-In December 2020, the Sata Foundation made a donation to Human Rights at Sea, a charity engaged in protecting persons at risk at sea.
-Although Human Rights at Sea has several projects, this donation was earmarked to be used for the purpose of rendering assistance to asylum seekers/refugees who find themselves in serious danger on unsafe boats in the Mediterranean Sea, which has become a major concern for the world.
+In December 2020, the Sata Foundation donated to Human Rights at Sea, a charity engaged in protecting persons at risk at sea, including refugees escaping from war-torn countries in Africa who find themselves in serious danger on unsafe boats in the Mediterranean Sea.

 II.
 The Madonna of Nagasaki and World Peace

 Since 2005, the Sata Foundation has sponsored the “Run for Peace” Cycling Rally in France to commemorate the anniversary of the atomic bombings of Hiroshima and Nagasaki (on 6 and 9 August 1945, respectively) and to promote public awareness of the human sufferings caused by the use of nuclear weapons as well as the need to ensure that scientific knowledge is used for human health and well-being, and not as weapons of destruction.